How is Nomad different?

 Nomad welcomes all nurses that are licensed to work in the

-Practical Nurses.
-All nurses must be graduates of an
+United States.
+All nurses must be graduates of an accredited

-accredited nursing program in the U.S. or Canada, and must have a
+nursing program in the U.S. or Canada, and must have a valid

 What experience is needed to be a travel nurse?

 Minimum experience requirements vary based on the medical

 employer and/or job location, but generally Registered Nurses are

 required to have 2 years of work experience in specialty.

 What if I don’t have the necessary state license for a job?

 Nomad will reimburse for a new state license if there is enough